 Our current Lay Clerks come from many different singing backgrounds, and cover a broad age-range.
-Despite the daily services and the business of the Music Department, a lay clerk’s job is not full time.
+Despite the daily services and the busyness of the Music Department, a Lay Clerk’s job is not full-time.
 Our team hold a variety of other employments ranging from singing teacher to civil celebrant – jobs which allow them to be present at the Minster in time for services.
 They are a socially cohesive group who thrive on team spirit and positive co-operation.

 As well as singing with the Boy and Girl Choristers at Minster services, the Lay Clerks take part in broadcasts for television and radio, make recordings, and tour internationally.
-They enjoy performing concerts in the Minster with the choristers, and are a full part of the Cathedral Choir.
 In addition, they find time to perform as a close-harmony group, allowing them to explore the lighter side of the repertoire and to perform for different audiences.
-The Lay Clerks are also the backbone of the Minster Consort, an all-professional choir convened for weddings, funerals, and other special services as requested when the choristers are unavailable.
+The Lay Clerks are also the backbone of the Minster Consort, an all-professional choir convened for weddings, funerals, and other special services as requested when the Choristers are unavailable.

 We are always on the look-out for good deputy singers to cover those times when a Lay Clerk may need to be absent, or as part of the Minster Consort.
 If you are a confident sight-reader with a strong voice and good range who might be interested in singing in Southwell Minster from time to time, please contact Paul Provost on email@example.com to arrange for an audition.